jisaacstone/pype/readme.md

 # command line tool #

-I feel this must already exist but I could not google it so I built a prototype.

 Use like this:

     cat data.tsv | cut -c4,9 | py "print('DELETE FROM sites WHERE id IN ({0})'.format(','.join(IN)))" | psql testdb admin